Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 You can’t raise your shoulders above your head, right?

-The head should always stick out above both the left and right shoulders.
+The same goes for this technical pattern—the head should always rise above both the left and right shoulders.

-And while there’s no exact rule for the distance, it should be evident from a quick glance.
+While there’s no exact measurement for the distance, it should be clear at a quick glance.

 The neckline can be horizontal, ascending, or descending

-The neckline of this reversal pattern can develop at any angle.
+The neckline of this reversal pattern can form at any angle.

-However, you should be careful of patterns where the neckline is descending, despite many claiming that it signals a weaker market (which is good for shorting).
+However, be cautious of patterns with a descending neckline, despite claims that it indicates a weaker market (which might seem favorable for shorting).

 Weak head and shoulders